-Objective: lesson, you will be able to use the on verbs in order to describe past
+Objective : esson, you will be able to use the a verbs in order to describe past

-Translation of Narrative : (place) .
+Translation of Narrative : (place).
 We we in the morning.
-I we like to her direct t to see my friend who lives in yent by car and arrived at 11:00 isited my friend at the clinic. tor.
-Later we all had lunch together. kchott in the evening.
+I vis to see my friend who lives in nt by car and arrived at 11:00 sited my friend at the clinic. or.
+Later we all had lunch together. chott in the evening.

 New vocabulary:

 I visited we returned

 we arrived we had lunch

 I see together

 who (rel.)

-Activities : arrative and tell the story to your ke any changes that are appropriate f your teacher.

-- 2. Study the verb forms in the special Grammar Supplement to this Lesson.
+- Activities: 1.
+Memorize the narrative and tell the story to your classmates.
+Make any changes that are appropriate with the help of your teacher. - 2.
+Study the verb forms in the special Grammar Supplement to this Lesson.
 Change the narrative by retelling the story about another person.
-Use "they", "his", etc. - Suggestions for Use:1.A "narrative" or account of past or recent activities can sometimes be "elicited" in a conversation by asking the simple question:
+Use "they", "his", etc. - Suggestions 1.
+A "narrative" or account of past or recent activities for Use: asking the simple question:

-What did you do yesterday? last week ?
+What did you do yesterday? last week in Dakar etc.

-102 τ WCCK

-in D akar etc.